All you need to know about Taylor Swift’s The Tortured Poets Department album

 Ms Arthur says that she expects it to be the saddest track on TTPD.
 “I think it will be the opposite of London Boy from (the 2019 album) Lover, which was joyful and full of her favourite memories with Joe in London.
 I suspect So Long, London will be a goodbye to that city, and also a goodbye to the relationship she shared with that person.”

-London Boy is a whimsical track about falling in love with not just a British person, but also his home town of London and the way of life there that includes such lines as, “They say, ‘home is where the heart is’, but, God, I love the English”.
+London Boy is a whimsical track about falling in love with not just a British person, but also his home town of London and the way of life there.
+It includes such lines as, “They say, ‘home is where the heart is’, but, God, I love the English”.

 So Long, London’s numerical position within TTPD is another hint that it will be as devastating as its title suggests.